Everyone’s situation is different.

 Portability: the Benefits of Group Term Life Insurance through the AIA Trust

 Although I have some Life Insurance through my employer, Bill went on to explain that it may not be enough.
 When I no longer work at my firm I would lose coverage altogether.
 He also noted that group term life insurance coverage through my professional association is portable, so when I move to another employer, or work for myself, I could still keep my life insurance coverage.

 Additional Considerations: Protect What You Have Today

 Life insurance purchased today can also protect your future insurability.
 Though single today, you may eventually have a family, a mortgage, other debt, and aging parents to consider.
 Think of group term life insurance as “protection” against financial liabilities and responsibilities.

 “So, with a little belt-tightening now, by purchasing life insurance, you will have an important and secure financial foundation that can serve you well as you get older,” Bill concluded.

 This has certainly been an eye-opening experience for me.
-Take charge of your financial stability and start your own assessment by visiting the AIA Trust website or calling the plan administrator, Hagan Barron Intermediaries at (877) 801-3727.
+Take charge of your financial stability and start your own assessment by visiting AIA Group Term Life Insurance or calling the plan administrator, Hagan Insurance Group at (877) 801-3727.
 Please note that this is a fictional scenario to illustrate some of the benefits of group term life insurance.